stla/jackpolynomials/README.md

 evalSpray jp [1, 1]
 -- 48 % 1
 ```

+The first argument, here `2` is the number of variables of the polynomial.

+### Symbolic Jack polynomial

 As of version `1.2.0.0`, it is possible to get Jack polynomials with a symbolic Jack parameter: